IntelLabs/ais-benchmarks/README.md

 weights must be stored and updated.
 Comment also on the behavior of the importance_sample method and how it should be used when the sampling method is not IS but simulation like MCMC or Nested.

+Reminder to mention the batching and provide an example.

+Comment on the optional requirement of methods to handle different dimensionality RV

 ### Adding target distributions

+### Adding metrics